How to Wholesale Real Estate: Example Deal

 They’ll be able to tell you the comparable price per square foot of similar houses as well as the low and high comps.
 When you go to make an offer to the seller you will want to use the lowest comp in the neighborhood.

-Step 2: Calculate the repairs
+Step 2: Calculate the repair costs

 Look at the ceilings for water damage and in the bathrooms for water damage.
 Roofs are expensive to repair so make sure to ask how old the current roof is and analyze its condition.

-Your buyer will do the thorough inspection and decide on repair costs but by calculating up estimates ahead of time you will be more likely to get a buyer to take the deal from you since you’ve saved them some time on work.
+Your investor buyer will do the thorough inspection and decide on repair costs but by calculating up estimates ahead of time you will be more likely to get a buyer to take the deal from you since you’ve saved them some time on work.

 Step 3: Make an offer to the seller